mkkekkonen/TS-Math/react-front/src/md/2_1_2_constaccel_en.md

 <hr />

-Here you can input the data and start the simulation:
+You can input the data and start the simulation here:

 <div class="form-group">
   <label for="v0x">Initial velocity x</label>